giuseppeandreozzi/Exercise_C-Sharp/README.md

 **Level 44 - Asynchronous Random Word + Many Random Words**<br/>
 A simple program to work with async task.
 The user can insert many word as he wants and the program will run a task for each word to reproduce it.

+**Level 45 - Uniter of Adds**<br/>
+A simple program to work with dynamic type checking.
+Builded a method that can make an addition on two variable of any type using *dynamic* type.

+**Level 45 - The Robot Factory**<br/>
+A simple program to work with dynamic object.
+The program will ask the user to create a robot and the program will hold the information about it in a dynamic object.